HomeMarketingHow to Market on a Tiny Budget

 What if you spent just one hour weekly on SEO improvements?
 After a year, you’d have 52 hours of optimization.
 That’s more than most businesses do in five years, and it compounds over time.

-Communities are the ultimate long-term marketing asset.
+Communities are the best long-term marketing asset you can build.
 They’re also free to start and can run themselves once established.

 Start a Facebook group around a problem your business solves, not your business itself.
 A garden centre might create “Manchester Plant Parents” rather than “Bob’s Garden Centre Fans.”
 People join communities for value, not to be sold to.